-Sales Tax:
+Sales Tax

 The Illinois Retailers' Occupation Tax Act imposes a tax upon persons engaged in this State in the business of selling tangible personal property to purchasers for use or consumption.
 See 35 ILCS 120/2; 86 Ill.
 Adm.
 Code 130.101.
 In Illinois, Use Tax is imposed on the privilege of using, in this State, any kind of tangible personal property that is purchased anywhere at retail from a retailer.
 See 35 ILCS 105/3; 86 Ill.
 Adm.
 Code 150.101.
 These taxes comprise what is commonly known as "sales" tax in Illinois.
 If the purchases occur in Illinois, the purchasers must pay the Use Tax to the retailer at the time of purchase.
-The retailers are then allowed to retain the amount of Use Tax paid to reimburse themselves for their Retailers' Occupation Tax liability incurred on those sales.
-If the purchases occur outside Illinois, purchasers must self-assess their Use Tax liability and remit it directly to the Department.
+The retailers are then allowed to reduce the amount of Use Tax they must remit by the amount of Retailers' Occupation Tax liability which they are required to and do pay to the Department with respect to the same sales.
+See 86 Ill.
+Adm.
+Code 150.130.

-Service Transactions:
+Service Transactions